Fynn1st/Fynn1st/README.md

 -  Hi, I’m @Fynn1st
 -  I’m interested in Bio/Chemistry/Coding
--  I’m currently learning Python and Kivy and going to study Biochemistry
+-  I’m currently learning manly Python but also a few other languages
 -  im pretty new to coding and actually dont really know how github works but I'll find out I guess
--  probably will need some help for programming a small app that hopefully will help me in the lab

 <!---
 Fynn1st/Fynn1st is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.